acrenwelge/bash-stuff/learning/vim.md

 Other editors include `nano`, `emacs`, and `pico`, but `vim` is by far the most powerful.

 `Vim` stands for "vi"-improved - `vi` was the original UNIX editor and `vim` is its successor.
+`vi` and `vim` commands both open `vim` on most systems.

 There is actually a built-in vim tutorial on the command line - just run `vimtutor`.

+### Exiting Vim!

+Many inexperienced vim users, including myself, have gotten lost trying to exit vim.
+There's a few commands you can enter to do this:

+* :q - quit (this will fail if you have made unsaved changes)
+* :wq - write/save and quit
+* :q! - force quit without saving

+And here's a few more general commands:
+* :w - write (for saving your work periodically)
+* :w <file> - write to <file>
+* :e <filename> - edit the file with vim (tab auto-completion works too!)

 ### Vim Modes